 No. Freedom Forum will pay all expenses for travel, lodging, ground transportation and meals for participants.
 Additional details will be sent to the winners.

-The conference will be held June 16-21, 2018, at the Newseum.
-Scholars will stay in a Washington, D.C., area hotel.
+The conference will be held June 19-24, 2020 at a downtown Washington, D.C., venue, yet to be determined.
+Scholars will be staying at Washington, D.C., area hotel.

 The Close Up Foundation, which has been bringing high school students to Washington, D.C., for 30 years, will handle travel logistics.
 The foundation also will provide supervision and oversight of participants.